ValoCookie/osu-Requests/README.md

 The relay stores only the limited account/session information it needs to connect your Twitch identity to the osu! account receiving requests and to prevent abuse.

-There are no ads, profiling, or sale of personal information.

 ---

 ## Project status